awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-kinesisanalyticsv2-applicationreferencedatasource.md

 # AWS::KinesisAnalyticsV2::ApplicationReferenceDataSource<a name="aws-resource-kinesisanalyticsv2-applicationreferencedatasource"></a>

-Adds a reference data source to an existing SQL\-based Amazon Kinesis Data Analytics application\.
+Adds a reference data source to an existing SQL\-based Kinesis Data Analytics application\.

 Kinesis Data Analytics reads reference data \(that is, an Amazon S3 object\) and creates an in\-application table within your application\.
 In the request, you provide the source \(S3 bucket name and object key name\), name of the in\-application table to create, and the necessary mapping information that describes how data in an Amazon S3 object maps to columns in the resulting in\-application table\.